ejpcmac/typed_struct/README.md

 ```

 If you do not plan to compile modules using TypedStruct at runtime, you can add
-`runtime: false` to the dependency tuple as TypedStruct is only used during
+`runtime: false` to the dependency tuple as TypedStruct is only used at build
-compilation.
+time.

 If you want to avoid `mix format` putting parentheses on field definitions,
 you can add to your `.formatter.exs`: